 Computer Science and Engineering Discipline, Khulna University

 A Computer Engineer, Alamgir Hossain is the Associate Professor of Computer Science and Engineering Discipline at Khulna University.
 His research spans in the fields of IoT, HCI, Tangible Computing, Ambient Intelligence and Humanized Computing.
-He has authored or co-authored more than 25 publications including refereed journals and conference papers.
+He has authored or co-authored more than 30 publications including refereed journals and conference papers.
 He successfully guided over 40 B.Sc. and M.Sc. students to complete research and software development projects as a coordinator.
 As a technology enthusiast, he always encourages to students to publish their work for public use so that community can take full benefits.

 Mr. Alamgir received his M.Eng. degree in Computer Science, from the School of Electrical Engineering and Computer Science (EECS), University of Ottawa, Canada.
 He was a member of the MCRLab and Discover Lab.
 Before join to Khulna University he worked a few years with JAXARA IT Ltd as a Software Engineer.

 Computer Science and Engineering Discipline, Khulna University